 Ever wonder how global warming affects our area?
 Dramatic reports from the Arctic and Sahara don’t seem to translate to life in the upper Midwest.
 The scientists at UW-Madison have studied it thoroughly, and they’re excited to share what they know.

-Where does the money go?
-If that question seems to come up a lot, it's time to take control.
-At 9 a.m.
-Wednesday, November 12, Family Living Educator Michelle Tidemann will present Where Does the Money Go? at the Fond du Lac Public Library.
+If credit card bills are giving you holiday-spending remorse, maybe it's time to get a handle on spending.
+At 6 p.m.
+Tuesday, February 17, Family Living Educator Michelle Tidemann will present “Where Does the Money Go?” at the Fond du Lac Public Library.
 The program is free; no registration required.

 Crafters will use Dixie Cups, upcycled book pages and stamps and inks to add some retro warmth to a string of holiday lights in the December 6 Crafternoon program at the Fond du Lac Public Library.
 Crafters must bring their own strand of twinkle lights (50 lights maximum) to make a festive garland in the program that runs 1 p.m. to 3 p.m. for adults and teens in middle school and older.